 Having a resume in the bartending business is a very good idea.

 Normally people don’t turn in resumes, instead they simply fill out

-Some places run out of applications and when you go in to get
+Some places run out of applications, then when you go in to get

-one you are given a piece of paper, or worse a bevnap, and told to
+an application you are given a piece of paper, or worse a cocktail